 Here are the top traffic source for the last year (Use this data to start tapping traffic from sources you been avoiding)

-While checking the overall traffic performance from referral source, I realised that traffic from linking site is better in terms of conversion than the social-media traffic.
+While checking the overall traffic performance from the referral source, I realized that traffic from linking site is better in terms of conversion than the social-media traffic.

 Another important factor that I want to share is how much traffic I got on Desktop, Mobile and on Tablet devices.
 I’m hoping to see noticeable difference in 2015 and you should definitely have a responsive web-design and a mobile optimised theme for your website.

 So this was all in terms of traffic for ShoutMeLoud for the year 2014.
 I wish I could have shared the traffic report from other blogs, but for now I’m just keeping it for ShoutMeLoud.